 Have you ever noticed flawless black hair transformed into blonde?
 The definite answer from most people will be yes.
 And it’s mainly due to dyeing, highlighting, or coloring the hair.
 But have you ever heard of the natural transformation of black hair to blonde?

 It is unusual but not uncommon.
-While many of us are familiar with the external treatment of lightening of the hair, the science behind the natural transformation of black hair to blonde remains unknown.
+While many of us are familiar with the external treatment of the lightening of hair, the science behind the natural transformation of black hair to blonde remains unknown.

 This article includes everything about the natural blonding of hair: from its reasons to its remedies.
 So, if your hair is turning blonde unexpectedly, then this article serves best for you.

 Black hair turning blonde is a sign of a decrease in melanin pigments in your hair.
 It is due to a decrease in the production of melanin from the melanocytes.
-And this results from the turning off of the pigment-producing genes or wearing out of the melanocytes themselves.
+And this results from the turning off of the pigment-producing genes or wear out of the melanocytes themselves.

 Various factors lead the gene to turn off and the melanocytes to wear off.
 Here are them listed below:

 We all have heard about how the hair lightens during the summertime.
-Excessive exposure to the sunlight breaks down the melanin pigment resulting in the lightening of hair.
+Excessive exposure to sunlight breaks down the melanin pigment resulting in the lightening of hair.

 It bleaches and decolorizes the melanin pigment.
 It is called photobleaching.
 But not every hair gets photobleached.
 The ability of the hair to turn blonde lies in their genes.